akashkb-a01/Library-Management-System/README.md

 3. Calculate Fine amount
 4. Logout

 Librarian can issue book to student or clear dues using `Update Student details`, similar action can be done for Professor using option 13.
-Students can only issue 5 books whereas, there is no such limit on the Professor.
+Students can only issue 5 books whereas, there is no such limit for the Professor.